princekatare22/BMI-Calculator/Readme.md

 </ol>
 <h3>Q5.
 Explain any one DBMS Technology in your own words.</h3>
 <p>
-Database Management Systems (DBMS) are software systems used to store, retrieve, and run queries on data.A DBMS serves as an interface between an end-user and a database, allowing users to create, read, update, and delete data in the database.
-There are many DBMS technolgies one of them is Oracle Oracle Database is a commercial relational database management system.
+Database Management Systems (DBMS) are software systems used to store, retrieve, and run queries on data.
+It deals with the storage, organisation and retrieval of data.
+It serves as an interface between an end-user and a database, allowing users to create, read, update, and delete data in the database.
+It consists of Kernal code, repository of metadata and query language.
+There are many DBMS technolgies one of them is Oracle.
+Oracle Database is a first comercially available relational database management system.
+It is a portable version of Oracle Database.
 It utilizes enterprise-scale database technology with a robust set of features right out of the box.
 It can be stored in the cloud or on-premises.
 </p>